 The Chili Garlic Prawn Pasta with lemon butter sauce recipe is a deceptively simple but fragrant pasta dish.
 Tiger prawns are are bathed in the citrussy flavors of ripe lemon peel and tart juice enriched with butter and is perfect for a quick meal.

 The creamy prawn pasta has a light sauce is thickened only by the pasta water, butter and lemon juice.

-This chili garlic prawn pasta recipe first appeared in the January 2018 issue of Swirl Mag and was the second course of a three course meal with the theme ‘Covered but Naked’.
+This spicy pasta with shrimp recipe first appeared in the January 2018 issue of Swirl Mag and was the second course of a three course meal with the theme ‘Covered but Naked’.

-The simplicity of the cooking methods as well as the ingredients come together to create a quietly spectacular meal that you wish you didn’t have to share.
+The simplicity of the cooking methods as well as the ingredients come together to create a quietly spectacular creamy garlic prawn pasta that you will wish you didn’t have to share.

 The equally simple but very moreish Macerated Strawberries and Mascarpone Cream with Balsamic vinegar is a dessert in same ‘Covered but Naked’ Italian theme.
 If it’s Winter where you are and you want something more substantial than a light pasta meal, why not try this Cape Malay Sugar Bean Bredie.

 How to make Chili Garlic Prawn Pasta with lemon butter sauce

 The sauce has a creamy quality from the pasta water, lemon and butter emulsification, without using a drop of cream.
 It coats the pasta without making it heavy and gluey.

 I have made this Chili Garlic Prawn pasta using home made prawn stock as well as store bought fish stock.
 The difference is negligible if you use a good quality fresh or concentrated store bought version.